dcza/live-react-islands/README.md

 ### Event Communication

-React components receive `pushEvent` and `pushEventTo` functions as props to send events back to LiveView:
+React components receive the `pushEvent` function as a prop to send events back to the LiveComponent:

 ```jsx
 function MyComponent({ pushEvent }) {